Published:

 Ready to Apply For a Home Loan in WA, OR, CO, or ID?

 Are you curious about mortgages, or are you ready to apply for one to buy a home?
 If so, Sammamish Mortgage can help.
-We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, Idaho, and Colorado.
+We are a local mortgage company from Bellevue, WA, serving Washington, Oregon, Idaho, Colorado, and California.
 We offer many mortgage programs to buyers all over the Pacific Northwest and have been doing so since 1992.
-Contact us today with any questions you have about mortgages.
+Contact us today with any questions you have about mortgages, get pre-approved for a mortgage, or visit our website to get an instant rate quote.